Seventy-one: jobless

-Seventy-two: cosplay, originally uploaded by meganknight.
+Seventy-one: jobless, originally uploaded by meganknight.

 Seventy: Korean